Burgundians: Independent kingdom

 After the death of Chilperic I around 480, his nephew Gundobad became principal king, while sharing power in Burgundian fashion with his brothers Godegisel, Chilperic II, and Godomar I.

 Civil war broke out in 500 when Godegisel allied with his brother-in-law Clovis I of the Franks, leading to Gundobad’s defeat at Dijon.
 With Visigothic support, Gundobad regained control in 501, killing Godegisel and the Frankish garrison in Vienne.

 Gundobad restored ties with Clovis and joined the Frankish war against the Visigoths in 507, although they probably did not fight at the Battle of Vouillé itself.
 The Burgundians gained temporary conquests in Provence and raided as far as Toulouse and Barcelona.
 Ostrogothic intervention from Italy soon pushed them back, and the Durance was fixed as their southern frontier.
 The Burgundians emerged almost empty-handed, while the Franks and Ostrogoths made substantial gains.

 Gundobad died in 516, leaving the throne to his Catholic son Sigismund, whose reign was marked by close cooperation with Avitus of Vienne, and the foundation of Agaune abbey in 515.

 In 523–524, after Sigismund executed his son Sigeric, a grandson of Theoderic the Great, the Burgundians faced a two-front war against the Ostrogoths and the sons of Clovis.
 Sigismund was captured and killed, but his brother Godomar II rallied and defeated the Franks at the Battle of Vézeronce.
 A new alliance with the Ostrogoths could not however prevent a renewed Frankish assault in 532–534, which ended Burgundian independence.
 Their kingdom was absorbed into the Frankish realms, though a Burgundian identity survived under Merovingian rule.

 Burgundaefarones

 In the Merovingian period, the Franks ruled a large empire that contained many of the original post-Roman kingdoms including that of the Burgundians.
 Surviving written sources from this era mention people within the Frankish empire who were of Burgundian descent.
-A handful of people were described belonging to the gens Burgundionum, and on some of these occasions this seems to have significance.
+A handful of people were described as belonging to the gens Burgundionum, and on some of these occasions this seems to have significance concerning legal rights.
 A special term Burgundaefarones was used mainly by Fredegar to refer to the leading men of Burgundy, although normally without any clear ethnic significance.
-In the hagiography of Saint Sigismund (Passio Sigismundi) this same term is given as the original name of the Burgundians who one manned the Roman front line forts in southern Germany.
+In the hagiography of Saint Sigismund (Passio Sigismundi) this same term is given as the original name of the ancestral Burgundians who supposedly once manned the Roman front line forts in southern Germany.